bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 How to upload local files to your Visual Studio Code Lab

-If you\'d like to upload your course files from your local device to your Visual Studio Code lab, **drag and drop** your file from your local device into the Visual Studio Code file tree.
+If you&apos;d like to upload your course files from your local device to your Visual Studio Code lab, <b>drag and drop<b> your file from your local device into the Visual Studio Code file tree.

 ![https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/5cTZREu6TPeE2URLumz3Aw_534ba92baca54f6caf5ecd5868f9f7f1_VSCode-File-Upload.png?expiry=1676419200000&hmac=Nv2KL_1fw_Q\_XPlFqLKlu2FV8kq7lAIcJy5Yp_uAJWE](images2/media/image62.png){width="5.0in"